Softnet-Free/softnet-ms/docs/single/access-rights.md

 ## 2.3.
 Assigning access rights to users

 Let’s say the project owner has a family member that also want to have a remote control client on their smartphone.
-It would be quite reasonable if the owner assigns the <span class="text-role">Administrator</span> role to the Owner user (i.e., to himself/herself) and the <span class="text-role">User</span> role to a family member's user.
+It would be quite reasonable if the owner assigns the <span class="text-role">Administrator</span> role to Owner (i.e., to himself/herself) and the <span class="text-role">User</span> role to a family member's user.

 At this point, we have a user called Owner in the domain and we'll create another user, Alex, for a family member.
-Then we'll assign various levels of access rights for the service to the users Owner and Alex.
+Then we'll assign them various levels of access rights for the service.

 Let's create a new user, Alex.
 First, we go to the domain page by clicking the domain name at the top left of the panel: